 Although most dog owners know to avoid giving chocolate to Fido, other food types can also make your pooch sick.
 We looked at two lists — one from the FDA and another from Consumer Reports — and identified these seven foods:

-- Grapes, raisins and currents: Although some dogs — like my mom’s — are unaffected by these fruits, they can cause kidney failure in other canines.
+- Grapes, raisins and currants: Although some dogs — like my mom’s — are unaffected by these fruits, they can cause kidney failure in other canines.

 - Raw meat: Consuming uncooked meats — which can contain deadly bacteria like E. coli and salmonella — is a dangerous practice for both humans and dogs.